Tricholand

 Trichocereus in Ecological Restoration Projects

-Characteristics of Trichocereus
+Main Characteristics of the Genus Trichocereus

-Ecological Importance in Restoration
+Ecological Importance of Trichocereus in Environmental Restoration

 1. Recovery of Degraded Soils

-Trichocereus contributes to soil improvement through:
+Trichocereus contribute to soil improvement through:

 • Stabilization: Their deep roots anchor the soil, preventing erosion caused by wind and water.

-2. Promoting Biodiversity
+2. Promotion of Biodiversity

 3. Role in Plant Communities